shrikadam/deep-learning-numpy/README.md

 # Neural Networks using Numpy, PyTorch and TensorFlow

-Implementation of MLP(Multi-Layer-Perceptron) and CNN(COnvolutional Neural Network) using NumPy, PyTorch and TensorFlow
+Implementation of various models in the deep learning landscape, with pure numpy.